 Summertime is here!
 It’s time for fun in the sun.
 Before you jet off to your vacation destination, it’s important to be prepared for anything that comes your way – and that includes dental emergencies.
 Unfortunately, toothaches can occur without warning.
 While dental pain can certainly be a nuisance, it doesn’t have to ruin your vacation.
-Today, your emergency dentist in Lone Tree at Metropolitan Dental Care will discuss some of the most common traumatic scenarios and explain how to address them appropriately.
+Today, your emergency dentist in Denver at Metropolitan Dental Care will discuss some of the most common traumatic scenarios and explain how to address them appropriately.

 If you are diligent in your oral health, you probably receive routine dental cleanings and checkups every three to six months.
 This allows your dentist to monitor the health of your teeth and gums and identify any potential problems before they worsen.
 As an added preventative measure, it is a good idea to schedule an examination before you head out on your summertime adventure.
 This is particularly important if you plan to travel via airplane.
 Did you know that the increase in cabin pressure can actually exacerbate certain dental issues such as cracked fillings, tooth decay, or fractured teeth?
-A simple assessment by your emergency dentist in Lone Tree can help you avoid any painful situations while vacationing.
+A simple assessment by your emergency dentist in Denver can help you avoid any painful situations while vacationing.

 Bring Along a Dental First-Aid Kit

 Dental emergencies are never convenient.
 However, by including a dental first-aid kit on your packing list, you can be prepared when the unexpected happens.
 Many outdoor sporting goods stores carry dental emergency kits, although you can make your own by gathering a few simple supplies.
 Your first-aid kit should include:

 - Tea bag (tea contains tannic acid, which helps slow bleeding)

 - Temporary filling mixture

 - Orajel® or Anbesol®